 Jacksonville drivers get better rates on car insurance than their neighbors in Miami and Tampa, but they still pay more than the national average for full coverage policies.
 Florida residents aren’t required to purchase bodily liability insurance, so state minimum plans in the Sunshine State might only cost a few hundred dollars annually.

 However, state minimum plans are hazardous in Florida.
 Nearly 27% of Floridian drivers are uninsured, more than any other state.
 Full coverage policies are expensive and each driver must choose a level of coverage that fits their life and family.

 With no-fault insurance laws and a large number of uninsured drivers, Jacksonville drivers must get proper coverage to protect themselves.
 Check out our other car insurance guides and resources for more information.

-- Best Cheap Car Insurance in Austin, Texas
+- 1 Best Cheap Car Insurance in Jacksonville

-- Most Expensive States and Cities for Car Insurance
+- 8 Most and Least Expensive Zip Codes for Car Insurance in Jacksonville

-- Best Cheap Car Insurance for Los Angeles
+- 14 What Are The Best Cheap Car Insurance Rates for Jacksonville Drivers